 After the physical exam, your doctor may also order some of these tests:

-- Chest X-ray.
+Chest X-ray.
 X-ray images help your doctor see the condition of your lungs and heart.
-In heart failure, your heart may appear enlarged and fluid buildup may be visible in your lungs.
 Your doctor can also use an X-ray to diagnose conditions other than heart failure that may explain your signs and symptoms.

 Classifying heart failure